NickBellamy/UK-Police-Station-Finder/README.md

 **Offline Use**

 * When available in the browser, the site uses a service worker to cache responses to requests for site assets.
-Visited pages are rendered when there is no network access
+Visited pages are rendered when there is no network access.
+Note - this point only applies for projects with hardcoded locations.
+As this project relies on pulling the locations from the police API, it was not necessary to cache these locations, therefore offline functionality is limited.

 ## Technologies used